Nail Your Novel

 So today I’m red-faced at Do Authors Dream of Electric Books, grovelling.
 Do come along and save me from the residents’ pitchforks.

-Do Authors Dream of Electric Books?, fiction, how to write a novel, Kindle, Kindle Authors UK, My Memories of a Future Life, Nail Your Novel: Why Writers Abandon Books and How You Can Draft, Fix and Finish With Confidence, novels, publishing, real places, Roz Morris, self-publishing, Vellanoweth, Vellonoweth, writing, writing a novel - Nail Your Novel, writing business, writing life
+Authors Electric, Do Authors Dream of Electric Books?, fiction, how to write a novel, Kindle, Kindle Authors UK, My Memories of a Future Life, novels, publishing, real places, Roz Morris, self-publishing, Vellanoweth, Vellonoweth, writing, writing a novel - Nail Your Novel, writing business, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing life, Writing Plots With Drama, Depth & Heart

 Ooh, a TARDIS.
 Because a novel is like one, which you realise when you have to condense its loveliness into a 150-word blurb.
 From the inside, it’s enormous, labyrinthine.
 From the outside – a virtual bookshelf, a description to a prospective agent or publisher, or a casual chat at a dinner party – it’s got to look manageable.